isomerpages/govtech-corp/media/technews/_posts/2021-08-25-post-From tearing tabs to tapping apps – a history of parking in Singapore.md

 their parking session expires and give them the option to extend their parking duration.</p>
 <p>And if motorists end their parking session early, a refund is given on
 a per minute basis.
-By&nbsp;<a href="https://vulcanpost.com/656482/parking-sg-app-singapore/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">2019</a>,
-more than 550,000 unique vehicles and more than 60 per cent of cars had used <a href="https://www.nas.gov.sg/archivesonline/government_records/Flipviewer/grid_publish/0/0b6fe76b-9f10-11e7-843a-0050568939ad-Cmd.23of1982/web/html5/index.html?launchlogo=tablet/GovernmentRecords_brandingLogo_.png&amp;amp;pn=31" rel="noopener noreferrer nofollow" target="_blank">Parking.sg</a>, over 15 million parking sessions handled by the app.</p>
+By&nbsp;2019, more than 550,000 unique vehicles and more than 60 per cent of cars had used ParkingSG, over 15 million parking sessions handled by the app.</p>
 <p>The number of parking coupon booklets sold also fell dramatically, with
 50,000 sold in Dec 2018, less than one-third of 180,000 sold monthly in Oct 2017.</p>